Work-Based Learning Certificate

 Required Courses

-Schedule: Offered during summer and spring semesters (3 credits)
+Schedule: Offered every spring and summer semester (3 credits)

 Format: Online asynchronous

-Schedule: Offered during summer and spring semesters (3 credits)
+Schedule: Offered every summer and fall semester (3 credits)

 Format: Online asynchronous